-Despite the similarities, the heterogeneity of such a group is naturally undeniable.
-The vast absolute economic powers of China in comparison with those of South Africa, or the populations of the two countries, display enormous differences alone.
-In terms of economic potential, a ratio of 27:1 exists between the two countries, while the population ratio is 25:1.28
+Despite the aforementioned similarities, the heterogeneity of such a group is naturally undeniable.
+The vast absolute economic powers of China in comparison with those of South Africa, for example, or the populations of the two countries display enormous differences alone.
+In terms of economic potential, a ratio of 27:1 exists between the two countries, while the population ratio is $25:1.^4$

-Interestingly, a plethora of new 'country clubs', such as BRICS (Brazil, Russia, India, China, South Africa), IBSA (India, Brazil, South Africa) and MIKTA (Mexico, Indonesia, Korea, Turkey, Australia) have formed in recent years, which are based on similarly implicit understandings.
+Interestingly, a plethora of new "country clubs", such as BRICS (Brazil, Russia, India, China, South Africa), IBSA (India, Brazil and South Africa) and MITKA (Mexico, Indonesia, Turkey, Korea and Australia) have formed in recent years, which are based on similarly implicit understandings.
 The rising powers group is also a significant element of a comparatively new club model, together with the traditional G7/G8 (group of 7/8), namely the G20 (group of 20).

-Here it is important to outline two aspects of these dynamic club concepts.
-Firstly, the question of whether some club approaches are based on a membership profile which includes domestic democratic governance in respective rising powers.
-If such a governance feature of specific clubs might exist the question whether these clubs are striving to pursue external policies which are facilitating democratic norms is highly relevant.
-In this respect, several observers anticipate that IBSA and MIKTA displays potential29; however, such an intention is virtually impossible to confirm as far as the policies promoted by these clubs are concerned.
-In addition, the internal democratic model, particularly in the case of Turkey, is currently under massive pressure,30 with the result that it appears less plausible for this country to systematically promote a foreign relations policy aligned to democratic values.
+At this juncture, it is important to outline two aspects of these dynamic club concepts: firstly, the question of whether new club approaches are in the process of emerging which do not display similarities with a canon of joint democratic governance values merely coincidentally, but whether these clubs are striving to pursue external policies which are oriented in line with democratic norms.
+In this respect, several observers anticipate that IBSA and MITKA will display potential (Husar, 2016); however, such an intention is virtually impossible to confirm as far as the policies actually promoted by these clubs are concerned.
+In addition, the internal democratic model, particularly in the case of Turkey, is currently under massive pressure5, with the result that it appears less plausible for this country to systematically promote a foreign relations policy aligned to democratic values.